iterate-ch/docs/cyberduck/edit.md

 Per default, the number of saved versions is limited to 5.
 The oldest version will be deleted once a new version is uploaded exceeding the limit.

-The number of saved verions can be customized by using a [hidden configuration option](preferences.md#hidden-configuration-options).
+The number of saved versions can be customized by using a [hidden configuration option](preferences.md#hidden-configuration-options).

     versioning.limit=5